Super Mario Galaxy: Power-ups and lives

-From left to right clockwise; the interface displays number of Power Stars, life meter, number of coins and Star Bits, and number of lives.
+Clockwise starting from the top left; the interface displays the number of Power Stars, life meter, number of coins and Star Bits, and number of lives.

 Seven power-ups grant Mario temporary abilities.
-For example, special mushrooms bestow the player with a Bee, Boo, or Spring Mushroom.
-The Bee Mushroom allows Mario to hover through the air, climb on honeycombs, and walk on clouds and flowers; the Boo Mushroom allows him to float through the air, become transparent, and move through certain obstacles; and the Spring Mushroom allows him to jump to high areas that would be otherwise inaccessible.
+For example, special mushrooms bestow the player with a Bee, Boo or Spring Mushroom.
+The Bee Mushroom allows Mario to hover through the air, climb on honeycombs and walk on clouds and flowers; the Boo Mushroom allows him to float through the air, become transparent and move through certain obstacles; the Spring Mushroom allows him to jump to high areas that would be otherwise inaccessible.
 The Fire Flower allows Mario to throw fireballs at enemies, and the Ice Flower grants flame attack immunity and allows Mario to create hexagonal ice tiles to cover any liquid surface he walks on.
 The Rainbow Star grants Mario invincibility and lets him run faster, while the Red Star allows him to fly for brief periods of time by shaking the Wii Remote as well as attract nearby coins and Star Bits.

 Mario's health consists of a three-piece health meter, which is depleted through contact with enemies and hazards.
 When swimming underwater, Mario has an air supply meter, which quickly depletes his main health meter if it runs out.
 Mario's health and air supply can be restored by collecting coins, or through touching bubbles if underwater.
 When the health meter becomes empty, the player loses a life and must go back to a predetermined checkpoint.
 The health meter can temporarily expand to six units through the use of a Life Mushroom.
-Instant death can occur by being swallowed by quicksand or dark matter, by being crushed by hazards, or by falling into black holes or other bottomless pits.
-The player can obtain extra lives by collecting 1-Up Mushrooms, 50 coins without losing a life, or 50 Star Bits.
+Instant death can occur by being swallowed by quicksand or dark matter, by being crushed by hazards or by falling into black holes or other bottomless pits.
+The player can obtain extra lives by collecting 1-Up Mushrooms, 50 coins without losing a life or 50 Star Bits.

 Multiplayer

 Super Mario Galaxy has a co-operative two-player option called "Co-Star" mode, in which one player controls Mario while the other uses only the Wii Remote to control a second Star Pointer on-screen to gather Star Bits and shoot them at enemies.
-The second player can also make Mario jump, and the height of Mario's jump can be increased if the first and second player press the A button at the same time.
+The second player can also make Mario jump; the height of Mario's jump can be increased if the first and second player press the A button at the same time.
 The second player can prevent some enemies from moving by aiming the pointer star at them and holding the A button.